 Estrogen dominance is caused by an imbalance in estrogen and progesterone.
 Progesterone isn’t sufficient enough to counterbalance estrogen’s potentially negative effects.

 Estrogen dominance can lead to a laundry list of health problems, including breast cancer.
-For more info on the link between coffee and estrogen, read this.
+There’s also a relationship between coffee and estrogen.

 Benefits of going caffeine free: better digestion